kaisenlinux/manpages-dev/category/FTP/lFTP.md

             --force-valid            skip file validation (if you are sure they are ok).
             --only-new               stop if the metadata is known already or the torrent is complete.
             --only-incomplete        stop if the torrent is already complete.
             --dht-bootstrap=<node>   bootstrap DHT by sending a query to specified node.
 This option should be used just once to fill the local node cache.
 Port number may  be  given  after colon, default is 6881.
-Here are some nodes for bootstrapping: dht.transmissionbt.com, router.utor‐ rent.com, router.bittorrent.com.
+Here are some nodes for bootstrapping: dht.transmissionbt.com, router.utorrent.com, router.bittorrent.com.
             --share                  share specified file or directory using BitTorrent protocol.
 Magnet link is printed when it's ready.

        user user [pass]